WenMar/WenMar/README.md

 I'm Wendy 🌟

-I’m currently transitioning from UX research to a career in data science.
+A UX researcher turned data scientist.

 For the past year, I have been getting my hands dirty with coding and have recently started my GitHub profile.
 Hopefully, there will be more to see here in the next few months! 🚀